Ryanair would want majority stake if opts to bid for Alitalia

-ROME Ryanair (RYA.I) would seek a majority stake in Alitalia if it decides to invest in the loss-making Italian airline, its chief executive said during a visit to Rome on Tuesday.
+ROME (Reuters) - Ryanair (RYA.I) would seek a majority stake in Alitalia if it decides to invest in the loss-making Italian airline, its chief executive said during a visit to Rome on Tuesday.

 Alitalia filed in May to be put under special administration for the second time in less than a decade, starting a process that will lead to the airline being overhauled, sold off or wound up.